andrey-sys/Myfitnesspal/ReadMe.md

 **Project overview**

-In this project, I'm testing the main functionality of the website https://www.myfitnesspal.com/ and his mobile application on this site.
+In this project, I'm testing the main functionality of the website https://www.myfitnesspal.com/ and his mobile application MyFitnessPal.
   The main purpose of the project to obtain common and optimal infrastructure for Web and Mobile platforms.
   Thus, I decided to use Bottom-up approach for this project.
 This kind of architecture uses separate small parts of the system and linked to